stevenlandis/website/src/site/posts/secretSideToMyStaticSite.md

 sha256.js
 ```

 The html files with hex names correspond to `main.html` and `other.html`, and the additional files are libraries to help decrypt the pages.

-I make sure to obfuscate the real file names to make it harder for people to get any information from even the file structure.
+These file names are randomly generated hex strings and have no connection to the file's name or contents which makes it harder for people to get any information from even the file structure.

 `aes.js` and `sha256.js` are encryption libraries I found online and `landing.html` is the webpage through which you access the private site.